 The location was far enough away from Paris that the nobles of the land would have to stay overnight at Versailles, rather than returning to their own homes in Paris.

-Wanting to make a statement and establish himself as a strong monarch, Louis, with the help of his advisers, embarked on one of the most complicated building projects in history.
+Wanting to make a statement and establish himself as a strong monarch, Louis, with the help of his advisers in the Estates-General, embarked on one of the most complicated building projects in history.

 2. Construction by Sun King Louis XIV